Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: The cases of degree two and one

 We first recall the moduli space constructed in \cite{Mukai}.
 For a smooth Del Pezzo surface $X$ of degree 2 the anti-canonical map is a double covering to $\P^2$ branched along a smooth quartic curve $F_4$.
 The geometric invariant theory for quartic curves is well-understood (cf. \cite{Mum}) as follows.
 (Note that Mukai's citation \cite[9.3]{Mukai} misses one case.)

-\begin{lem} A quartic curve $F_4$ in $\P^2$ is: \begin{itemize} \item stable $\Longleftrightarrow$ it has only rational double points $A_1$ or $A_2$; \item strictly polystable $\Longleftrightarrow$ it is double conic or a union of two reduced conics that are tangential at two points and at least one is smooth (called cateye and ox in \cite{HL}). \end{itemize} \end{lem}
+\begin{lem}[\cite{HL} Theorem 2] For a quartic curve $F_4$ in $\P^2$ we have: \begin{itemize} \item $F_4$ is stable if and only if $F_4$ has only rational double points of type $A_1$ or $A_2$; \item $F_4$ is strictly polystable if and only if $F_4$ is one of the following: either a double conic or a union of two reduced conics that are tangential at two points and at least one is smooth (called cateye and ox in \cite{HL}). \end{itemize} \end{lem}

-So the quotient $Q:=\mathbb{P}_*(Sym^4\C^3)^{ss}//PGL(3;\C)$ parametrizes certain canonical log Del Pezzo surfaces of degree $2$, away from the double conic.
-The stable curves parametrize surfaces with at worst $A_1$ or $A_2$ singularities, the double conic parametrize a non-normal surface and the otherpolystable curves parametrize surfaces with exactly $2A_3$ singularities.
+It follows that the quotient $Q:=\mathbb{P}_*(Sym^4\C^3)^{ss}//PGL(3;\C)$ parametrizes certain canonical log Del Pezzo surfaces of degree $2$, away from the double conic.
+The stable curves parametrize surfaces with at worst $A_1$ or $A_2$ singularities, the double conic parametrize a non-normal surface with non orbifold singularities (note in fact that the variety of equation $t^2=(x^2+y^2+z^2)^2$ can be decomposed into irreducible factors $(t+x^2+y^2+z^2)(t-x^2+y^2+z^2)=0$), and the other polystable curves parametrize surfaces with exactly $2A_3$ singularities.
 As in \cite{Mukai}, we blow up the point corresponding to the double conic to obtain a new variety, denoted by $M_2$.
 Let $E$ be the exceptional divisor.
 Then, as in \cite{Shah}, we know $E$ is isomorphic to the GIT moduli space $\mathbb{P}_*(Sym^8\C^2)^{ss}//PGL(2;\C)$, parametrizing binary octics $f_8(x, y)$.
 Moreover,

 \begin{thm} $M_2$ is an analytic moduli space of log Del Pezzo surfaces of degree two.
 For any $[s]\notin E$, $X_s$ is the double cover of $\P^2$ branched along the polystable quartic defined by $[s]$, and for $[s]\in E$, $X_s$ is the double cover of $\P(1,1,4)$ (i.e. the cone over the rational normal curve in $\P^5$) branched along the hyperelliptic curve $z_3^2=f_8(z_1, z_2)$, where $f_8$ is the polystable binary octic defined by $[s]$. \end{thm}